jbeich/platform_external_avb/README.md

 # Version History

+### Version 1.4
+Version 1.4 adds support for the following:
+* ML-DSA-65 and ML-DSA-87 signed VBMeta structs.

+**Note:** ML-DSA signature verification in `libavb` is currently only supported when built with the BoringSSL backend.
+The default `libavb/crypto` backend provides a stub implementation that will return an error.

 ### Version 1.3
 Version 1.3 adds support for the following:
 * A 32-bit `flags` element is added to a chain descriptor.